Crooks and Liars: Influence, recognition, and content

 Crooks and Liars received the "Best Video Blog" award at the Weblog Awards in 2006, and a "Best Weblog About Politics" at the 2008 Weblog Awards.
 Time magazine listed Crooks and Liars as one of the 25 Best Blogs of 2009.
-In 2010, Crooks and Liars' content was featured by New York (magazine)'s Intelligencer.
+In 2010, Crooks and Liars' content was featured by New York magazine's Intelligencer.
 A 2011 study in Journalism included Crooks and Liars in a list of the "12 most popular partisan blogs."

 A 2017 study by Harvard University's Berkman Klein Center found that Crooks and Liars was among the 50 websites whose content was most frequently shared on Twitter by supporters of Hillary Clinton in the United States presidential election, 2016.

-In 2016, Indiana University Kokomo professor Paul Cook includes Crooks and Liars among a list of sites with a "tendency to rely on clickbait headlines".
+In 2016, Indiana University Kokomo professor Paul Cook included Crooks and Liars in a list of sites with a "tendency to rely on clickbait headlines".
 The same year, Melissa Zimdars, an assistant professor of media at Merrimack College, identified Crooks and Liars as one of several news websites with "a baiting or heavily biased tone".
 A 2019 study identified Crooks and Liars as a "biased source".

 The Oxford Internet Institute identifies Crooks and Liars as a "junk news" source.

 A 2019 study published in the Proceedings of the National Academy of Sciences found that self-identified Democrats trusted Fox News more than Crooks and Liars.
 The same study classified Crooks and Liars as a hyperpartisan source.

 Jane Mayer, writing in The New Yorker, described Crooks and Liars as a "progressive investigative reporting site."